culturedigitalskills/2024-360-digitisation/episodes/viewing-practical-exercise.Rmd

 :::::::::::::::::::::::::::::::::::::: challenge

-Collect the processed spherical panorama images and prepare them to view them online.
+Collect the processed spherical panorama images and prepare them for online viewing.

-Choose a spherical interactive viewer that best suits your purposes
+Choose a spherical interactive viewer that best suits your purposes.

 :::::::::::::::::::::